 Since inception, we have financed our operations primarily through public and private stock offerings, payments received under collaborative agreements and interest earned on our investments.
 We intend to continue to use our capital resources to fund research and development activities, capital expenditures, working capital requirements and other general corporate purposes.
-As of December 31, 2016, cash, cash equivalents and marketable securities were \$18.7 million.
+As of December 31, 2017, cash, cash equivalents and marketable securities were \$10.5 million.

-Net cash used in operating activities increased to \$12.2 million for 2016 from \$9.1 million for 2015 primarily due to lower accounts payable and accrued expenses at the end of 2016 compared to the end of 2015.
+Net cash used in operating activities was \$8.2 million for 2017 compared to \$12.2 million for in 2016.
+The decrease was primarily due to lower research and development expenses during 2017 as compared in 2016.

-Net cash used by investing activities was \$2.2 million for 2016 compared to \$0.2 million for 2015.
+Net cash provided by investing activities was \$2.1 million in 2017 compared to net cash used in investing activities of \$2.2 million in 2016.
 Investing activities for both years consisted primarily of the purchase and maturities of marketable securities.

-Net cash used by financing activities of \$0.3 million in 2016 resulted primarily from issuing shares of our common stock to employees for vested Performance Awards net of statutory employment taxes.
+Net cash used by financing activities was \$0.3 million in 2016 resulting primarily from issuing shares of our common stock to employees for vested Performance Awards net of statutory employment taxes.